2020_MARCH_5_FELIX-TREES-214-Edit.jpg

 TO FIT A FAMILY OF THREE.

-Our first step was to remove the corner pantry, which gave us room to extend the existing countertop on either side of the range.
-It also allowed us to build in a wall of full-height millwork that provides ample storage for dry goods, appliances, and extra cookware.
+Our first major move was removing the corner pantry, which immediately opened up the layout.
+This allowed us to extend the countertop on either side of the range for better balance and functionality, and to introduce a wall of full-height millwork that provides generous, well-organized storage for dry goods, small appliances, and extra cookware.

 BEFORE